yackx/ipgo/content/basic-data-types/bits-bytes.md

 \end{tikzpicture}
 \end{center}

-It gives us $2^8$ or $256$ possible combinations.
+This gives us $2^8$ or $256$ possible combinations.

 What does the above byte represents?
-Typically, an positive number (unsigned integer).
+It depends.
+It can represent a positive number (unsigned integer).
 To convert it to a decimal value, multiply each bit by $2^k$, with $k$ equal to the bit position.
-In our example:
+In our case:

 \begin{center}
 \begin{tikzpicture}[every node/.style={draw, minimum size=1cm}]